What Should You Do When Nazis Interrupt Your Event? | Washingtonian (DC)

 “The far-right people want to turn themselves into martyrs of free speech,” Marhoefer says.
 Nothing could be better for them than someone confronting them physically and allowing them to “portray themselves as the victims of aggression and violence.”
 Author Jonathan Metzl “handled it perfectly,” Southern Poverty Law Center spokesperson Lecia Brooks tells Washingtonian.
 “The best thing to do is step back, let them do their thing, and discuss what happened.”

 I asked Brooks whether waiting for these fellows to run out of steam is a good long-term strategy.
-“In the video I saw they become quickly embarrassed and run off,” she says.
+“In the video I saw, they become quickly embarrassed and run off,” she says.
 “They don’t have anything to say other than just showing up.
 They don’t want to engage in intellectual debate.”

 That’s a little ironic, because Identity Evropa, the hate group for bad spellers that rebranded itself as AIM, fancies itself on the more intellectual end of the racist-dope spectrum.
 It has made a priority of “taking up space” in decent society “in the hopes of eventually, through the sheer force of repetition, mainstreaming their ideology,” the SPLC explains.
 To that goal, they tried posting flyers on college campuses, and four of them polluted a racial-justice seminar in Florida two years ago to hold up a banner that said they refused to apologize for something or other.

 Washington faced a different situation last year when white nationalists planned a rally near the White House.
-Then, SPLC researcher Keegan Hankes suggested holding counter-demonstrations in distinct locales instead and said “it may not be the most productive avenue to go and yell at a bunch of avowed white supremacists who are almost certainly not going to get their minds changed.”
+Then, SPLC researcher Keegan Hankes suggested holding counterdemonstrations in distinct locales instead and said “it may not be the most productive avenue to go and yell at a bunch of avowed white supremacists who are almost certainly not going to get their minds changed.”
 As it turned out, the pathetic showing at that rally was a magnitude smaller than those who turned out to jeer at them.

 Marhoefer endorses laughing at these dweebs, but she cautions that decent people shouldn’t take much comfort in the fact that there are more of us than there are of them.
-“They’re always looking for common cause with other people on the right,” she says, noting that Hitler came to power not through a putsch but via conservative establishment politicians who hoped to simultaneously harness his movement’s energy and neuter him by placing him in an office where they thought he wouldn’t be able to do much.
+“They’re always looking for common cause with other people on the right,” she says, noting that Hitler came to power not through a putsch but via conservative establishment politicians who hoped simultaneously to harness his movement’s energy and to neuter him by placing him in an office where they thought he wouldn’t be able to do much.

 I asked Brooks what she thought about reporting on these clowns—are we in the press helping them out by even discussing their sorties into the real world?
 Possibly, she says, though it’s also an opportunity to demonstrate their pathetic numbers.
 “Show how small they really are,” she advises.
 “They hate that.
 They really hate it.”